BREASTFEEDING/CHESTFEEDING AND OBESITY OR PCOS

 4. Delayed onset of lactation

-Polycystic ovary syndrome (PCOS) affects up to 18% of pregnant women and is associated with obesity.
+Polycystic ovary syndrome (PCOS) affects up to 18% of pregnant mothers/people and is associated with obesity.
 There have been suggestions that PCOS may be a risk factor for lower breastfeeding initiation and duration, but it is not clear that this is separate from the affect of obesity.
-In addition it has been suggested that metformin may improve breastfeeding outcomes in PCOS but no robust evidence is available.
+In addition it has been suggested that metformin may improve breastfeeding/chestfeeding outcomes in PCOS but no robust evidence is available.